|Calf of Man||1818||Robert Stevenson||54°03.202' N, 004°49.748' W||Discontinued||-.-||-.-||Manx National Heritage|

-The Isle of Man (/ˈmæn/; Manx: Ellan Vannin [ˈɛlʲən ˈvanɪn]), also known simply as Mann, is a self-governing Crown dependency in the Irish Sea between Great Britain and Ireland.
+The island lies roughly equidistant between England, Ireland, Scotland (closest), and Wales (furtherst) and a very important place for Lighthouses .
+The Isle of Man is not part of the United Kingdom but rather is a crown possession (since 1828).
 The head of state is Queen Elizabeth II, who holds the title of Lord of Mann.
 The Lord of Mann is represented by a Lieutenant Governor.
 Foreign relations and defence are the responsibility of the British Government.

 |Isle of Man||- Wikipedia|